Management of Resource at the Network Edge for Federated Learning: Management of Resources

 The IBM federated learning framework was introduced in~\cite{ludwig2020ibm}.
 This framework is based on two components, parties (edge devices) and an aggregator.
 The IBM framework focuses on~"secure deployment, failure tolerance, and fast model specification"~\cite{ludwig2020ibm}.
 One advantage of this framework is the allowing connection types, including the Flask web framework, gRPC, and WebSockets.

 A deployment strategy specific for machine learning was introduced in~\cite{talagala2018eco}, where an orchestrator manages the deployment of learning models.
 This orchestrator also supports federated learning algorithms provided by the Tensorflow framework, but there are still limits in terms of scalability and flexibility.
 Another framework is the NVIDIA Clara~\cite{clara2019}, a Software as a Service (SaaS) for healthcare and hospitals.

-This framework can work with FL, specially in distributed smart embedded applications.
+This framework can work with FL, especially in distributed smart embedded applications.
 For deployment, Clara includes the necessary building blocks and reference applications that enable developers to build clinical workflows.
 However, the framework limits access and makes necessary the use of specific technologies and hardware provided by NVIDIA.
 Clara also employs containers and Kubernetes for container orchestration.

-The deployment decision as to where training, inference, and aggregation will be executed must be carefully made.
-Most existing research considers that federated aggregation will be executed in a central server (cloud)~\cite{nishio2019client, fate2019, li2019fair, lin2021deploying}, but some edge servers/devices are unsuitable for the execution of a such task.
-To handle this problem, in~\cite{hosseinalipour2020multi}, the authors studied a realization of horizontal federated aggregation based on a distributed average consensus formation scheme at the edge.
+The deployment decision on where training, inference, and aggregation will be executed must be carefully made.
+Most existing research considers that federated aggregation will be executed in a central server (cloud)~\cite{nishio2019client, fate2019, li2019fair, wang2020attention, lin2021deploying}, but some edge servers/devices are unsuitable for the execution of such task because of the resource limitation (e.g., communication technology of edge devices).
+To handle this problem, in~\cite{hosseinalipour2020multi}, the authors proposed a horizontal federated aggregation based on a distributed average consensus formation scheme at the edge.
 The authors showed that even with limited Device-to-Device (D2D) communications enabled, the learning accuracy achieved was comparable to that of the centralized gradient descent algorithm.
 The results demonstrated that device energy could be saved and the number of parameters transferred over the network when compared to traditional federated learning.